 Although fixed assets are a crucial component of any business, not every system enables you to precisely manage their depreciation and life cycle.
 In reality, a lot of businesses still use spreadsheets to keep track of their assets.
 Your business can precisely track, manage, and depreciate its fixed assets with the help of NetSuite Fixed Asset Management.

-Additionally, the Fixed Asset Management module is connected with NetSuite ERP, enabling your business to build assets from invoices or purchase orders and post devaluation or asset retirements straight to NetSuite general ledger accounts.
+Additionally, the Fixed Assets Management module is connected to NetSuite ERP, enabling your business to build assets from invoices or purchase orders and post devaluation or asset retirements straight to NetSuite general ledger accounts.

 Different Modules of Fixed Asset Management

-Asset proposal is the initial stage in the creation of the fixed asset.
-The Asset Proposal page contains information about all transactions that post to a fixed asset account.
+Asset proposal, however, is the initial stage in fixed asset creation.
+The Asset Proposal page contains information about all transactions posted to a fixed asset account.
 You can accept or reject the suggestions on this page.
-If a proposal is approved, a fixed asset is subsequently established using the account's transaction-related default data for the Asset Type (e.g. Depreciation Method, Lifetime, Residual Value, etc.).
-Before approving the application, this information may be modified in the case that the value of the new asset changes.
+If a proposal is approved, a fixed asset is subsequently established using the account's transaction-related default data for the Asset Type.

 Steps for Asset Generation:

-Step 2: Next, propose an Asset in the NetSuite fixed asset proposal Module.
+Step 2: Next, propose an Asset in the NetSuite fixed assets proposal Module.
 You can do it once every month, preferably during the month-end closing procedure.

-Step 3: Finally, you need to Accept or produce assets.
-You can run it once a month, preferably during the month-end closing procedure.
-For Navigation, click on Transactions > Proposal > Fixed Assets
+Step 4: Finally, you need to accept or produce assets.
+You can run it once every month, ideally during the month-end closing procedure.
+For Navigation, click on Transactions > Proposal > Fixed Assets.

 2. Asset Depreciation